hcplayer1988/Videoflix/README.md

 Returns the binary TS segment (`Content-Type: video/MP2T`).

+---

 ## Video Upload & Processing

 ### Upload Flow

-1. Upload video via Django Admin (`/admin/`) under **Upload App → File Uploads → Add**
+1. Open the Django Admin at `http://127.0.0.1:8000/admin/`
+2. Go to **Upload App → File Uploads → Add File Upload**
-2. `post_save` signal fires on `FileUpload` save
+3. Fill in title, description, category and select a video file
+4. Click **Save**
-3. A `Video` object is automatically created in `content_app`
+5. A `Video` object is automatically created
-4. HLS conversion job is enqueued in the `default` RQ queue
+6. HLS conversion (480p, 720p, 1080p) runs in the background via RQ
-5. ffmpeg converts the video to 480p, 720p and 1080p HLS format
-6. Thumbnail is extracted from the video and saved to the `Video` object
+7. Thumbnail is extracted and saved automatically

-> ℹ️ **Note:** When uploading via the Admin Panel, the browser may show a 500 error briefly after saving.
-This is normal — simply refresh the page and the video will appear correctly.
-The HLS conversion runs in the background and completes within a few seconds to minutes depending on video length.
+> ℹ️ **Note:** The browser may briefly show a 500 error after saving in the Admin Panel.
+This is normal — simply refresh the page.
+The video will appear correctly and the HLS conversion continues in the background.

+> ℹ️ **Note:** The video will not be playable immediately after upload.
+Wait for the HLS conversion to finish.
+Monitor progress with:
+> ```powershell
+> docker-compose logs web --tail=50
+> ```
+> Look for: `Successfully completed upload_app.tasks.convert_to_hls`

 ### HLS File Structure